The Voice of Job Seekers

 by Mark Anthony Dyson

-Five Ways to Fight Job Search Depression Today and Tomorrow
+This is How to Defeat Job Search Depression Today

-Five Ways to Fight Job Search Depression Today and Tomorrow
+This is How to Defeat Job Search Depression Today

 It’s easy to say get counseling during a job search depression.
 It’s not simple to do.
 We focus on the obstacles and forgetting our cheering section.
 All of the burdens of life are shouldered because you know your family is expecting you to “carry your weight!”
 It’s not easy to avoid depression, but I urge you to fight it during your job search.